Thursday

 We reach the town of Khaltse.
 The old Leh-Kargil road goes straight ahead alongside the river.
 We are turning to take a new road , which also goes to Kargil but via Lamayuru, our destination today.
 We cross the river on a temporary iron bridge built by Army Engineers.
 Having parted from the river, the terrain now becomes even more like a desert, yet even more fascinating.
 So far, on one side of the road, there was always that certainty of a river bed.
 Now nothing can be presumed or expected.
 At one instant, we are on the level of a dried bed of a rivulet and and within minutes find that we are at the top of a steep mountainside with a rock roof hanging precariously overhead.
 It is like sitting into a giant roller-coaster.
 Heavy road repair and construction activity is going on here.

+Just ahead, on a patch of road, a spluttering earth excavator is generating huge dust clouds of desert sand, but fortunately for me, no rock blasting is scheduled this morning.
+If there is rock blasting planned, the road could get blocked for hours and my plans to see Lamayuru Pooja ceremony would turn to be just a daydream.
 We are now entering into a narrow gorge.
 The steep mountain slopes on the sides, suddenly turn sulfuric yellow and porous as if some strong acidic bath has eaten away large chunks of rocks.
 The land looks just like the Lunar landscape images, released by American space agency.
 No wonder that this land is known as Moon land.
 Ahead of us, I see a small village on a mountain slope on one side of the gorge.
 In the flat land at the bottom of the gorge, there are lush green fields with patches of turmeric yellow flowers, of the mustard fields.
 Poplars and willows stand guard on the sides and far above of me, I see hanging precariously, on an outcrop of a mountain top, the Monastery of Lamayuru.

 The car stops and the driver announces that we have reached our hotel in Lamayuru.
 The hotel consists of few small buildings on a hill slope designed to match and suit the terrain.
 There are no railings for stair cases or such other safety features around.
 I find a patch of green grass , overlooking the gorge, with chairs arranged for sitting, near the main dining hall.
 I settle down and drink my welcome Tea.
 I am allotted my room, which is small yet has all basic comforts.
 The electrical power is available only from 7 PM to 11 PM and only for one or two hours in the morning.
 However the bathroom has a electrical boiler.
 I feel happy at the arrangements.